 Please Note: The PDF file sizes for the Traffic Volume Maps vary.
 It may take a few seconds or a few minutes to display.
 Please be patient while the file downloads.

-The Traffic Volume Maps from previous years are available only as PDF files: Archive.
+The Traffic Volume Maps from previous years (1980-2014) are available by county as PDF files: Archive.